tds333/stdconfigparser/docu/description.rst

 That is all you must know to write and read configuration files in the specified format.
 But I will go into detail with examples for more parts of the specification.
+You can also call it a defined variant of an INI style configuration format.

 The configparser module in Python 3 is really good, it can and will be used to parse the specified "standard" format here.
 Also I explain my decisions for a choice in detail.

 First we must limit the possibilities.
 Most INI style formats allow more than one way to do something.
-But the standard format here is there to limit some boarders not to do everything possible.
+But the standard format here limits this to one way.

 Comments
 --------

-Are line bases start simple by "#" character.
+Are line based start simple by "#" character.
 Inline comments are not allowed.
 This is to prevent errors in a value where the character "#" also can be present.
 Spaces in front of "#" are allowed so indention of comments is possible.